 We hope you enjoyed this in-depth resource.
 Take our word - if you go through this guide, and take action on every step (there are six in total), there's absolutely no way you can't succeed.

 With that said, know that SEO is a long-term game plan and instant results aren't a thing (forget all the over-hyped BS that you see everywhere).
 Consider affiliate marketing and blogging like real businesses, and they will require some investment from you - time, effort and some money.

 It's really the mindset that makes a lot of difference in the end.
 If you treat something as a part-time thing, you can't make a full-time income from it.
 Good things take time, and you definitely need to put in the work.

-Using this brand new FREE affiliate marketing training, a broke 20-year-old went from $0 to $6000 a month working online.
+Using this FREE training, a broke 20-year-old went from $0 to $6,000 a month in less than 3 months working online.